Creating a Model of Your Event-Driven Architecture

 When you create a model event broker, you can include details of the runtime event broker that it represents, or you can create a placeholder event broker with just a name and add the runtime details later.

-You can also easily add model event brokers to represent the event broker services that your organization has created in Cluster Manager without having to manually add all of the connection details.
+You can also add model event brokers to represent the event broker services that your organization has created in Cluster Manager without having to manually add all of the connection details.

 To add event brokers to your modeled event mesh, perform these steps: